MathiasGroebe/point_selection/README.md

  - [Functional importance](http://imagico.de/map/osm_populated_en.php) (Hormann)
  - [Label grid](https://github.com/mapbox/postgis-vt-util/blob/master/src/LabelGrid.sql) (MapBox)

-These QGIS tools can help to identify local minimal and maximal in a point data set.
+These QGIS tools can help to identify local minima and maxima in a point data set.
 This can be useful for cartographic generalization or analysis.
-While the Discrete isolation and the Functional importance not depending on the map projection, the Label grid relies on the point data's projection.
+While the Discrete isolation and the Functional importance are not depending on the map projection, the Label grid relies on the point data's projection.
 You can use PostgreSQL/PostGIS implementation of the [Discrete isolation](https://github.com/MathiasGroebe/discrete_isolation) or the [Label grid](https://github.com/mapbox/postgis-vt-util/blob/master/src/LabelGrid.sql), which is the better choice for huge datasets.

-For further detials please see the the following publication [Scale-Dependent Point Selection Methods for Web Maps](https://doi.org/10.1007/s42489-021-00079-y).
+For further details please see the the following publication: [Scale-Dependent Point Selection Methods for Web Maps](https://doi.org/10.1007/s42489-021-00079-y).

 ## Examples

 ### Discrete isolation

 Calculates the discrete isolation distance for points with numerical attributes.
-The isolation is the distance from one point to the closest point with a higher (Max option) or lowest (Min option) attribute value.
+The isolation is the distance from one point to the closest point with a higher (Max option) or lower (Min option) attribute value.
 As attribute value can be used every numerical attribute, e.g., the elevation (for peaks) or the population (for populated places).
 The isolation distance is always calculated in meters based on the ellipsoid.

 ![Usage example Discrete isolation](example_images/discrete_isolation_gui.png)